-Our soft goods formulary includes the list of ostomy and urological supplies that are covered in accord with Medicare guidelines or have been approved by our Soft Goods Formulary Executive Committee for our Members.
-Our Soft

-Goods Formulary Executive Committee is responsible for reviewing and revising the soft goods formulary.
+Our soft goods formulary includes the list of ostomy, urological, and wound care supplies that are covered in accord with Medicare guidelines or have been approved by our Soft Goods Formulary Executive Committee for our Members.
+Our Soft Goods Formulary Executive Committee is responsible for reviewing and revising the soft goods formulary.
 Our soft goods formulary is periodically updated to keep pace with changes in medical technology, Medicare guidelines, and clinical practice.
-To find out whether a particular ostomy or urological supply is included in our soft goods formulary, please call our Member Service Call Center.
+To find out whether a particular ostomy, urological, or wound care supply is included in our soft goods formulary, please call our Member Service Contact Center.

-Our formulary guidelines allow you to obtain nonformulary ostomy and urological supplies (those not listed on our soft goods formulary for your condition) if they would otherwise be covered and the Medical Group determines that they are Medically Necessary as described in "Medical Group authorization procedure for certain referrals" under "Getting a Referral" in the "How to Obtain Services" section.
+Our formulary guidelines allow you to obtain nonformulary ostomy, urological, and wound care supplies (those not listed on our soft goods formulary for your condition) if they would otherwise be covered and the Medical Group determines that they are Medically Necessary as described in "Medical Group authorization procedure for certain referrals" under "Getting a Referral" in the "How to Obtain Services" section.

-Ostomy and urological supplies exclusion
+Ostomy, urological, and wound care supplies exclusion

-Comfort, convenience, or luxury equipment or features
+• Comfort, convenience, or luxury equipment or features